syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.NETCORE/connecting-to-data-source/postgresql.md

 description: "Learn how to bind data from a PostgreSQL database in the Syncfusion ASP.NET Core Pivot Table of Syncfusion Essential JS 2 and more."
 ---

-# PostgreSQL in EJ2 ASP.NET Core Pivotview control
+# PostgreSQL in EJ2 ASP.NET Core Pivotview Component

 This section describes how to consume data from PostgreSQL database using [Microsoft Npgsql](https://www.npgsql.org/doc/index.html) and bind it to the Pivot Table via a Web API controller.